ginkgo/micropolis/README.txt

 It uses the REYES[1] algorithm to rasterize curved surfaces.
 This is done by splitting the surface into sub-pixel sized polygons (micropolygons) and rasterizing them.
-This allows the rendering of highly detailed, displaced surfaces.
+Doing so allows the rendering of highly detailed, displaced surfaces.

 The dicing, shading and rasterization of the micropolygons is implemented in